DiffusionSfM: Predicting Structure and Motion

 SPARF Comparison figure.

-Quantitative Comparison of Predicted Geometry and Focal Length on CO3D Unseen Categories
+Quantitative Comparison of Predicted Geometry on CO3D Unseen Categories

 LEAP Comparison figure.